safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/protocol-kit/README.md

 export OWNER_3_PRIVATE_KEY='<PRIVATE_KEY>'
 ```

-Create an `index.ts` file that you will use to run the following code snippets:
+Create an `index.ts` file that you will use to run the following code snippets.

 ```bash
 touch index.ts